jzkyu/knowledge-base/docs/Public/Software/Tools/git cheat sheet.md

 Show current branch: `git branch --show-current`

 Retrieve changes from remote repository, but does not automatically merge them into local branch: `git fetch`
+- `git merge` to do the second half

 To undo a `git add .`: `git reset`